blakeb211/ames-housing/README.md

 # How

+**There is an ingestion script** so that your exploration and modeling files aren't littered with copy-pasted code.
+The modeling and exploration notebooks or scripts stay independent from one another and changes to ingestion / cleaning can be made once.

 # Plan
 1. Ingestion and Wrangling
 1. Exploration
 1. Model (tuning, validation)
 1. Feature Importance
 1. Check impact of additional feature engineering on top model
+1. Write an article
 1. Clean up comments and repo presentation
-1. Write an article

 ## Models
 * Linear, KNN, Decision Tree, Bagged Trees, Random Forest, Gradient Boosted, AutoML